-Established in 2012, this award recognizes an SSP member, working in the scholarly communication field for 10 years or fewer, who has demonstrated their potential through outstanding service and contribution on an SSP committee or task force and has made innovative contributions to his/her field.
+Established in 2012, this award recognizes an SSP member, working in the scholarly communication field for approximately the last 1-12 years, who has demonstrated their potential through outstanding service and contribution on an SSP committee or task force and has made innovative contributions to his/her field.
 The award will be announced and presented at the SSP Annual Meeting.

 - Is an SSP member in good standing

-- Began working in the scholarly communication field within the last 10 years
+- Began working in the scholarly communication field within approximately the last 1-12 years

 - Has demonstrated leadership abilities on an SSP committee or task force